jgnewman/hart/README.md

 inject(appData, { counter: 0 })
 ```

 In this example, our update function taps into the `appData` pipe.
 Whenever the pipe's value changes, the update function will run.
 We then inject an object with a counter into that pipe.
 This object becomes the props that are used to render the app.
 Within our fragment we also have a button.
-Whenever we click it, we will inject new data into the pipe, thus triggering the process to run again.
+Whenever we click it, we will inject new data into the pipe, thus triggering the Hart loop to run again.

 You may notice a couple of problems with this approach.
 For one, it's not very scalable and it's pretty prone to spaghetti.
-But now that you get the idea, let's introduce a more scalable pattern:
+But now that you get the idea, let's introduce a more scalable technique:

 ```javascript
 import { fragment, app, render } from "hart"